facil-io/cstl/fio-stl.md

 #define FIO_MEMORY_INITIALIZE_ALLOCATIONS FIO_MEMORY_INITIALIZE_ALLOCATIONS_DEFAULT
 ```

-If true, all allocations (including `realloc2` but excluding `realloc`) will return initialized memory memory and memory will be zeroed out earlier.
+If true, all allocations (including `realloc2` but excluding `realloc`) will return initialized memory and memory will be zeroed out earlier.

 **Note**: when using `realloc` (vs., `realloc2`), the allocator does not know the size of the original allocation or its copy limits, so the memory isn't guaranteed to be initialized unless using `realloc2` which promises that any memory over `copy_len`is initialized.